tidyverse/tidyverse.org/content/blog/parsnip-update-03-2022/index.md

 slug: parsnip-roundup-2022
 title: Updates for parsnip packages
-date: 2022-03-16
+date: 2022-03-24
 author: Max Kuhn
 description: >
-    parsnip and six of its extension packages were recently updated on CRAN.
-One of the extensions is a new package for fitting multi-level statistical models.
+    The parsnip package and six of its extension packages were recently updated on CRAN.
+One of the extensions is a new package for fitting multilevel statistical models.

 photo:
   url: https://unsplash.com/photos/n6vS3xlnsCc